dylanaraps/fff/README.md

 - Recursive git signs for changed files
 - `ncdu` integration
 - Modification date and time
+- Sort files by modification time or alphabetically

-## Thanks
+### Thanks

-Most of code in there is from people who made PRs and posted issues to fff:
+A big part of code in there is from people who made PRs and posted issues to fff:

 - Roy Orbitson (help page)
 - Sidd Dino (devicons)
 - qwool (idea for human-readable size)
-- Docbroke (ncdu integration)
+- Docbroke (ncdu integration, sorting)

 ## Table of Contents